godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 $ code .
 ```

-> _If you are confused what are these dots - `cd ..` tells terminal to go up one folder, `code .` tells vscode to open current location._
+> _If you are confused by these dots - `cd ..` tells the terminal to go up one folder, `code .` tells vscode to open current location._

 Now we need to create new game object class, then we create and configure new godot extension.

-Inside VSCode find and delete `source/app.d` file, and inside of source folder create new file `rotator.d`
+Inside VSCode find and delete `demoextension/source/app.d` file, and inside of source folder create new file `rotator.d`

-In this demo project we will make simple script that rotates an object it is attached to indefinitely with a constant turn rate every frame.
+In this demo project we will make a simple script that rotates an object it is attached to indefinitely with a constant turn rate every frame.

 Create a new file under `source` folder and name it `rotator.d`, paste in the following code: